 Choose from top, middle or bottom vertical alignment for your text.

 Adjust the space between lines of text.

 Set the largest number of lines you'll allow for this text object.

 Alter the position of the text in your scene.
 There's no Z position because text is a 2D object.

 Create a material for your text.

-When the boxes are checked next to Front Camera and Back Camera the text will be visible through both the front and back camera on a device.
+When the boxes are selected next to Front Camera and Back Camera the text will be visible through both the front and back camera on a device.

-When the boxes are checked next to Preview and Capture the text will be visible both before the person using your effect is capturing a video and during capture.
+When the boxes are selected next to Preview and Capture the text will be visible both before the person using your effect is capturing a video and during capture.